Dorab wolf-herring: Range

 The dorab wolf-herring is found in the Indo-Pacific, probably throughout the warmer coastal waters, from the Red Sea and East Africa to the Solomon Islands, north to southern Japan, south to northern Australia.
-Recently reported from Tonga.
+It was recently reported in Tonga.

 Fisheries

 The dorab wolf-herring is a commercial species which is sold fresh, dried, salted or frozen.
 It is also a game fish.